1971 NASL Professional Hoc-Soc Tournament: Hoc-Soc rules

+Map of clubs

 Tournament recap

 A crowd of 5,060 came out to witness the four back-to-back games.
 Eight minutes and five seconds into the opening match of the tournament, the home fans cheered as Jim Leeker put St. Louis ahead with the historic, first-ever NASL indoor goal.
 Their joy was short-lived as the Tornado rallied to defeat the Stars, 2–1, on the strength of two second-half goals by Jim Benedek.
 The second match saw the Lancers dispatch the Darts, 3–1.
 After a longer intermission, the losing teams, St. Louis and Washington, faced off in the Third Place match, with the Stars winning, 2–0.
 Dragan Popović scored both of St. Louis' goals.
 The evening culminated with the championship game between Dallas and Rochester.
 Tournament MVP Mike Renshaw was the man of the match with a pair of goals.
 After their 3–0 victory, the Dallas Tornado were crowned the NASL's professional hoc-soc champions.

 Despite pre-tournament predictions, the score lines were not overly high (in fact, there were only 12 goals in the four games, or three per contest; in the 1971 NASL "outdoor" season, there were 292 goals scored in 89 games, or 3.28 per match).
 Pundits attributed this to the players' instinctive reluctance to play in offside positions, despite the nonexistence of such a rule in hoc-soc.